The words

 Read in any order.
 They cluster, though, and the clusters say something the chronology hides.

 Each names something a person does with what they receive — reception, lineage, standing-in-for.
 Discipline begins as the body of teaching a learner takes on.
 Witness is the knowing itself, before it migrates to the person who carries it.
 Patron is protector before paying customer.
 Answer is a swearing-back.
+Mentor is a man's name from a Greek poem that the language eventually took for a role.

 Before "discipline" meant self-restraint, it meant being taught.
 Latin disciplina, from discipulus (pupil) — a discipline was the body of instruction a learner received.
 Same root as disciple, doctrine, docent, decent.
 The harsh sense (chastisement, military discipline) is downstream; underneath, discipline is reception, not imposition.
 Self-discipline, in the older register, is self-teaching.